ikolomiko/ikooskar-qt/README.md

 * Prevent students from cheating in exams
 * Easily manage the student database
 * View and manipulate each class / section
-* Add hundreds of new students to the database at once; either grouped by their classes / sections, or not grouped by any criteria at all
+* Add hundreds of new students to the database at once; just select the spreadsheet file exported from e-okul
 * Add, edit or remove individual students
 * Update all students' grade informations at the end of each academic year, with just one click.
   - This action also assumes that every 12th grade student have graduated and proceeds to delete every 12th grade student from the database
-* View and reprint older schemes
-* Search and filter older schemes by date or by exam name
+* View and edit older schemes, grouped by date

 &nbsp;